sscode/step/README.md

 # Done
+- custom color code exercise by type
+- close bottomSheet on save
+- sort exercises by most recent
 - user page Login/Create
 - clear text to 0 when clicked
 - Correct Sum of LBS in summaries